mathesong/rwithings/README.md

 Before being able to use this package, and the Withings Health Mate API, you will need to create a Withings account and a Withings developer app.
 Instructions are provided in the [developer's guide](http://developer.withings.com/oauth2/).

 Note: when setting up an app, the Callback URL should be set to http://localhost:1410/.
-This is not supposed to be allowed, but it seems to work, and I am also not sure how to make it work using another address.
-If anyone has any input on this, I'd really appreciate it.
+This is not supposed to be allowed, but it does seems to work, and I haven't been able to make it work using another address.
+If anyone has any input on this, please do make an issue.

 ## Examples